Weggler/ngbem/docs/ngbem/intro.md

 NG-BEM implements boundary integral operators on top of NGSolve.

-Currently it supports single-layer and double-layer operators for the
+Currently it supports single-layer and double-layer operators and hypersingular operators for the

 * Laplace equation
 * Helmholtz equation